Last updated: May 2026

 Livestreaming drives this system.
 It's not entertainment, it's real-time demand routing.
 In 2025, livestream commerce generated roughly 25% of Singles Day GMV across more than 180,000 sessions.
 Conversion signals surface live at the SKU level while campaigns are still active.

 Because fulfillment sits close to production, operators act on those signals immediately.
-Inventory gets reallocated, output adjusted, capital recovered before demand fades.
+Operators reallocate inventory, adjust output, and recover capital before demand fades.
 Platform concentration reinforces this.
-Alibaba, JD.com, and Pinduoduo control approximately 90% of GMV, creating cleaner signals and fewer bottlenecks.
+Alibaba, JD.com, and Pinduoduo control roughly 90% of China's Ecommerce GMV, according to Reuters reporting on the Singles' Day platform landscape, creating cleaner signals and fewer bottlenecks.

 Singles' Day rewards operators who execute continuously under pressure, not those who planned perfectly months ago.